vayadi/machinelearning/README.md

-This repos contains some of my learning projects for Machine Learning mostly using sklearn from python, I also plan to add some octave stuff later...
 # machinelearning

+This repos contains some of my learning projects for Machine Learning mostly using sklearn from python, I am also planing to add some octave scripts to the repo.